codebar/ios-tutorials/src/docs/cookie-clicker-swiftui.md

 Make sure SwiftUI is selected as the User Interface.

-Untick the 3 boxes at the bottom.
+Make sure the three boxes at the bottom are unchecked, we won't be using those options in this tutorial.

 Click Next